Best Way to Drive Around Australia

 The quality of water supplies varies across Australia, especially in the outback.
 The best type of water to carry is that sold in 12-15 litre plastic containers.
 These are stocked by virtually all supermarkets and fuel stations Australia-wide, and also stores in Aboriginal communities.
 Basic food and drink supplies are available at all roadhouses, and even the smallest town will have a food store.

-Unless deemed necessary (as on less-trafficked outback roads), do not tow a caravan with full water tanks – they increase van weight and can affect van stability.
+Unless deemed necessary (as on less-trafficked outback roads), do not tow a travel trailer with full water tanks – they increase van weight and can affect van stability.

-If travelling with a caravan you do not take it everywhere you go.
-Consider carrying a tent in the tow vehicle, and when the going gets tough, leave the van behind in a caravan (usually at a nominal charge) and go camping.
+If travelling with a travel trailer you do not take it everywhere you go.
+Consider carrying a tent in the tow vehicle, and when the going gets tough, leave the van behind in a travel trailer (usually at a nominal charge) and go camping.
 This is particularly or so in and around Alice Springs (Australia’s Centre).
-Many caravan owners park leave their ‘vans in the town’s caravans –then tour the area in their 4WD tow vehicles.
+Many travel trailer owners park leave their ‘vans in the town’s travel trailers –then tour the area in their 4WD tow vehicles.